 Selection of Materials

 Materials are designated for the Urban Archives when their content warrants inclusion.
-The Special Collections and Archives Librarian and department staff determine what materials shall be placed in the Urban Archives.
+The Head of Special Collections and Archives and department staff determine what materials shall be placed in the Urban Archives.
 The librarian may also confer with members of the Library faculty regarding the transfer of items already in the collection that meet these criteria, and for the purchase of new materials for the collection by Bibliographers from their budget allocation.